 The format of resits will be determined by the Board of Examiners

 |Practical/lab report||1||M||20||Practical rep 1 (10%) & 2 (10%).Reports will contain specific qu's/tasks related to the practical & max 5 pages each|

 Assessment Rationale And Relationship

-The written examination will test breadth and depth of factual knowledge from the lecture course.
-Ability to bring knowledge together in a structured manner will be tested by the essay question.
-The essay question also provides experience for the students to prepare them for essay-based examinations used extensively by stage 3 modules.
+The PC examination will test breadth and depth of factual knowledge from the lecture course.
+Ability to bring knowledge together in a structured manner will be tested by an essay question.
+There will be an essay question included in the exam which also provides experience for the students to prepare them for essay-based examinations used extensively by stage 3 modules.
 Use of appropriate illustrations is encouraged.

 In-course practical work reports will assess students’ ability to make accurate observations, to report and to interpret measurements.
 Knowledge and skills acquired in the practical classes will be tested in the examination.

 Study Abroad students may request to take their exam before the semester 1 exam period, in which case the format of the paper may differ from that shown in the MOF.
 Study Abroad students should contact the school to discuss this.